judka-uriel/uriel-book/uriel_en.md

 Each stage in the sequence Gan Eden → Flood → Tower of Babel occurred according to one pattern: for sins they received punishment corresponding to a lower level of humanity's morality.
-Therefore in the process of redemption it will be possible to rid oneself of the imposed punishments, passing through these stages in reverse order, when humanity's moral level will rise, and people will actively participate in the rectification of the world.
+Therefore in the process of Geulah it will be possible to rid oneself of the imposed punishments, passing through these stages in reverse order, when humanity's moral level will rise, and people will actively participate in the rectification of the world.